What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 PFAS in Consumer Products

-PFAS may also be present in various household and personal care products.
+PFAS may also be present in various household products, including:

 - Cleaning products